apereo/cas/docs/cas-server-documentation/installation/Configuration-Properties.md

 CAS may also be conditionally configured to report, as part of the banner, whether a newer CAS release is available for an upgrade.
 This check is off by default and may be enabled with a system property of `-DCAS_UPDATE_CHECK_ENABLED=true`.

-## Actuator Endpoints
+## Actuator Management Endpoints

-The following properties describe access controls and settings for the `/status` endpoint of CAS which provides administrative functionality and oversight into the CAS software.
+The following properties describe access controls and settings for the `/actuator` endpoint of CAS which provides administrative functionality and oversight into the CAS software.
 These endpoints are specific to Spring Boot.